• Home

 by Dannelle

 Talking to Tweens About Social Media Use?
-You may not like it but while you are reading this article, chances are your kid is obsessing over Instagram.
-If you ever thought that speaking to a child about social media is not really required until he/she reaches teenage years, then you need to think again.
-Although kids less than 13 years of age are not technically allowed to use the popular social media sites like Instagram, there are many kids who are actually working around the system.
-There are quite a large number of children who are using fake birthdays and email address of their parents to open accounts in the popular social media sites.
-There is a very disturbing trend that has come to light in recent years – children nowadays converse more on topics like who posted what and when in Facebook.
+You may not like it, but while you are reading this article, chances are your kid is obsessing over Instagram.
+If you ever thought that speaking to a child about social media is not required until he/she reach teenage years, then you need to think again.
+Although kids less than 13 years of age are not technically allowed to use the popular social media sites like Instagram, there are many kids who are working around the system.
+There are quite a large number of children who are using fake birthdays and email addresses of their parents to open accounts on popular social media sites.
+There is a very disturbing trend that has come to light in recent years – children nowadays converse more on topics like who posted what and when on Facebook.
 This is indeed scary!

-There is no doubt about the good side of social media as it plays a huge role in inspiring the kids to celebrate the achievement of others.
-But parents should also be aware of the potential downsides of social media sites like cyber bullying and content that is totally inappropriate for them.
+There is no doubt about the good side of social media, as it plays a huge role in inspiring kids to celebrate the achievements of others.
+But parents should also be aware of the potential downsides of social media sites like cyberbullying and content that is totally inappropriate for them.
 But you can always talk to tweens about the proper use of social media and the risks that are associated with it.
 You need to start these discussions early.
 Here are a few tips to get you started so that you can comfortably teach your child about good social media habits.

 Talking to Tweens About Social Media Use